New Zealand Air Training Corps: Adult Cadets

-In 2017 the New Zealand Cadet Forces updated their Child Protection policy surrounding cadets who are either Non-Commissioned Officers or personnel who are completing cadet level training that are aged 18 and over.
+In 2017 the New Zealand Cadet Forces updated their Child Protection policy surrounding cadets who are either Non-Commissioned Officers or personnel completing cadet level training who are aged 18 and over.

 There is a deliberate delineation between an 'Adult' and an 'Officer' as the latter has specific authority to exercise command and control over cadets and other NZCF Officers.

-The key difference between a cadet who is an adult and a cadet who is under 18 is that adult cadets and indeed all adults within the New Zealand Cadet Forces are charged with the responsibility of maintaining the safety and welfare of cadets during all NZCF activities.
-While this doesn't mean that cadets who are classified as adults hold authority over other cadets due to their age, it means that adult cadets are expected to at the very least vocalize to an Officer or Supplementary Staff member when they believe safety and welfare have been compromised.
+The key difference between a cadet who is an adult and a cadet who is under 18 is that adult cadets, and indeed all adults within the New Zealand Cadet Forces, are charged with the responsibility of maintaining the safety and welfare of cadets during all NZCF activities.
+While this doesn't mean that cadets who are classified as adults hold authority over other cadets due to their age, it does mean that adult cadets are expected to vocalize to an Officer or Supplementary Staff member when they believe safety or welfare have been compromised.

-Cadet Non-Commissioned Officers who are 18 or older are issued a thin white band which is sewn into the rank slide of the individual immediately above the "CADET FORCES" lettering and below the rank emblem.
+Cadet Non-Commissioned Officers who are 18 or older are issued a thin white band which is sewn into the rank slide immediately above the "CADET FORCES" lettering and below the rank emblem, and a white stripe is placed vertically on the left hand side of the CWD name badge.

-Officers and Supplementary Staff
+Officers and supplementary staff

-Adult Members can serve in two capacities: Commissioned Officers or Supplementary Staff.
-Officers are commissioned into the New Zealand Cadet Forces, with the post-nominal letters NZCF, at the rank of Pilot Officer, and can be promoted to Flying Officer, and Flight Lieutenant after completing the necessary training and service.
+Adult Members can serve in two capacities: Commissioned officers or Supplementary Staff.
+Officers are commissioned into the New Zealand Cadet Forces, with the post-nominal letters NZCF, at the rank of Pilot Officer, and can be promoted after completing the necessary training and service.

 In 2014 the organisation introduced a new position of National Support Officer (NSO).
-This position was designed to place a New Zealand Cadet Force Officer at high level of influence within HQNZCF, which traditionally had his position had been solely occupied by New Zealand Defence Force Personnel.
+This position was designed to place a New Zealand Cadet Force Officer at a high level of influence within Headquarters NZCF, where traditionally positions were solely occupied by New Zealand Defence Force Personnel.
 In 2016 with the adoption of the continental staff system the position was renamed to Assistant Commandant.
-If he or she is an ATC officer, as opposed to an NZCC or SCC officer, they will hold the rank of Wing Commander.
+If he or she is an ATC officer, as opposed to an NZCC or SCC officer, they hold the rank of Wing Commander.

 Supplementary Staff or SS for short, are civilians who help train cadets.
-They do not wear uniform, but they are generally treated similarly to officers by cadets.
+They do not wear uniform but are generally treated similarly to officers by cadets.
 Members of the NZDF are occasionally attached to cadet units to assist in conducting training.
-This is normally because they know a cadet/officer in that unit, or if they have a particular interest in cadet forces.
-They are addressed as "Instructor" or by cadets choice, "Sir" or "Ma'am".
+This is normally because they know a cadet/officer in that unit, or they have a particular interest in cadet forces.
+They are addressed as "Instructor" or by cadets' choice, "Sir" or "Ma'am".

 Fees

-Most NZCF Officers do not pay any membership fees, this is typically to balance the time and effort put in by NZCF Officers.
-While Officers aren't encouraged to, a large amount contribute anyway, by way of purchasing stationary and equipment for their unit.
+Most NZCF officers do not pay any membership fees but many choose to contribute, for example by purchasing stationery and equipment for their unit.